dili91/shakesperean-pokedex/README.md

 SwaggerUI is available at /swagger-ui path.

 ## Tests
-Unit and integration tests are defined into src/test/java directory.
+Unit and integration tests are defined into **src/test** directory.
 Whenever possible I did not rely on Quarkus application context as I wanted to keep the test as pure and independent as possible.
-I structured tests in *unit*, *integration* and *integration_native* packages to keep them more readable and in order to split their execution in isolated phases.
+I structured tests in **unit**, **integration** and **integration_native** packages to keep them more readable and in order to split their execution in isolated phases.

-*unit* package contains pure unit tests.
+**unit** package contains pure unit tests.
 Amongst those builders, mappers and main service tests are defined.
-*integration* package contains integration tests, that is either tests which involved external services (stubbed with [Wiremock](http://wiremock.org/)) or tests relying Quarkus application context (see tests marked with _@QuarkusTest_ annotation).
+**integration** package contains integration tests, that is either tests which involved external services (stubbed with [Wiremock](http://wiremock.org/)) or tests relying Quarkus application context (see tests marked with _@QuarkusTest_ annotation).
 REST endpoint and fault tolerance tests are included here as well.
-finally *integration_native* package include a test to be executed against the native image of this project.
+finally **integration_native** package include a test to be executed against the native image of this project.

 Execution phases are defined with the help of (surefire)[https://maven.apache.org/surefire/maven-surefire-plugin/] and (failsafe)[https://maven.apache.org/surefire/maven-failsafe-plugin/] maven plugins.